 By restoring habitats and carefully breeding and releasing swans, we’ve helped make it possible for current and future generations of Minnesotans to enjoy the sight and sounds of this beautiful bird.
 But our work isn’t done!
 You can help us preserve Minnesota’s trumpeter swans by reporting sightings, learning how to identify the species, and more.

-Bluebirds declined dramatically during the past century due to loss of habitat and nest site competition from house sparrows and European starlings.
-The DNR Nongame Wildlife Program partnered with the Bluebird Recovery Program of the Minneapolis Chapter of National Audubon to sponsor workshops, publish education materials and promote the placement of bluebird houses to bring back this desirable songbird.
-Restoration efforts paid off, Minnesota now has one of the most successful bluebird recovery projects in the nation.
+Minnesota’s bluebird population declined dramatically during the 1930s-1960s due to loss of habitat and competition from other cavity-nesting birds, like starlings and house sparrows.
+The Nongame Wildlife Program partnered with the Bluebird Recovery Program of the Minneapolis Chapter of National Audubon to sponsor workshops, publish education materials, and promote the placement of bluebird houses to bring back this songbird.

 Restoration efforts paid off and Minnesota now has one of the most successful bluebird recoveries in the nation.
 2019 reports show that there were more than 10,000 fledged bluebirds!

 Once pushed to the brink of extinction, the recovery of the bald eagle population continues to amaze both casual birdwatchers and professional biologists.
 Wanton killing, habitat loss, and the use of pesticides all dramatically reduced the bald eagle population in America to a point where they were listed as an endangered species.